Paddle

 Overcrowding

 In the case of passing people on the dock, please stay on the right side and allow the other users to pass on the left.
-We will make sure that only people who have booked a paddling session at the given time will be allowed on the dock.
+Only people who have booked a paddling session at the given time can be on the dock.
 Safety first.

 Medical Emergency

-In the case of a small injury, please wear gloves and perform first aid measures with tools in the first aid kit.
-Wipe down the equipment after use and clean your hands with hand sanitizers.
-In the case of an emergency, please call 911 and inform the paddling coordinators.
+In the case of a small injury, staff will wear gloves and perform first aid measures with tools from our first aid kit.
+In the case of a medical emergency, the paddling coordinators or volunteers will call 911 to seek help.

-The Disability Foundation and its affiliated societies comply with COVID-19 protocols as determined by the provincial health authorities (e.g., BC: https://www.worksafebc.com/en/covid-19).
+The Disability Foundation and its affiliated societies comply with Communicable Disease protocols as determined by the provincial health authorities (e.g., BC: https://www.worksafebc.com/en/covid-19).
 Our workers and volunteers will follow such protocols and must be vaccinated to work with and within our organizations (offices, program locations, and home visits), unless a medical exemption is in place.
-To protect our workers and volunteers, we expect our clients and partners to comply with COVID-19 health and safety regulations which means fully vaccinated unless there is a medical exemption.
+To protect our workers and volunteers, we expect our clients and partners to comply with Communicable Disease protocols as well.

 Thank you for making everyone’s health and safety the top priority.